Bolivian Colorados Regiment: Regimental Motto

 Traditionally, Subordinacion y Constancia, ¡Viva Bolivia!
 (Subordination and Steadfastness.
 Long Live Bolivia!) is the regimental motto, and concurrently that of the Armed Forces of Bolivia, but in 2010 ¡Patria o Muerte, Venceremos!
 (Fatherland or Death, we'll triumph!), the slogan made famous by Ernesto Che Guevara, became the new motto by President Evo Morales, in line with the socialist stance of his government and party.
 Among the opposition, the change of motto to the socialist one used by him in 1967 during his guerrilla war in the country has been met with criticism, even among former armed forces chiefs.
 Che brought the motto to Bolivia during his guerrilla campaigns here.
+However it would be abandoned at large by the Armed Forces in 2019.

 During Hugo Chavez's visit to Cochabamba on April 22, 2010, the Colorados formed the guard of honor during the arrival ceremonies.
 When he shouted Patria o Muerte twice, the Colorados didn't respond or say a word.

 The regiment's other motto is A paso de vencedores, Temblad rotos, que aqui entran los Colorados de Bolivia, Vencer o Morir, carajo!
 (To the pace of the victorious, Be shaken, Rotos, for because the Colorados of Bolivia have come, Victory or Death, bastards!)

 Presently the motto has been reinstated in the Armed Forces but in the light of the bigger struggle for the recovery of the nation's right for access to the Pacific Ocean, which was lost during the War of the Pacific, is now amended to: Subordinacion y Constancia, ¡Viva Bolivia, hacia el Mar!
 (Subordination and Steadfastness.
 Long Live Bolivia, up to the Sea!)